Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Estimation and Confidence Intervals

 \subsubsection{Dependence on data}

 Dependence on the data enters in complementary ways.
-With $t_q$ fixed, increasing the number of increments $q$ improves precision primarily by stabilizing the variance estimator $\widehat{\sigma}^2$ (Eq.~\eqref{eq:sampling_muhat_sigmahat}), yielding an initial $\sim q^{-1/2}$ reduction in CI width; however, the gain quickly saturates because $\operatorname{Var}(\widehat{\mu})$ is governed by $t_q$ (not by $q$) and the noncentral-$t$ law approaches its normal limit as the degrees of freedom grow.
+With $t_q$ fixed, increasing the number of increments $q$ improves precision primarily by stabilizing the variance estimator $\widehat{\sigma}^2$ (Equation~\ref{eq:sampling_muhat_sigmahat}), yielding an initial $\sim q^{-1/2}$ reduction in CI width; however, the gain quickly saturates because $\operatorname{Var}(\widehat{\mu})$ is governed by $t_q$ (not by $q$) and the noncentral-$t$ law approaches its normal limit as the degrees of freedom grow.
 Beyond this point, additional increments no longer shrink the interval, which levels off at a value set by the ratio $t^\ast/t_q$ (i.e., of order $\sqrt{t^\ast/t_q}$).

 By contrast, lengthening the observation span $t_q$ directly reduces $\operatorname{Var}(\widehat{\mu})$ (proportional to $1/t_q$) and increases $t_q/t^\ast$, both of which narrow the CI and yield a smaller asymptotic plateau.
 Consequently, for fixed $t_q$ further increases in $q$ cannot push the width below this plateau, whereas increasing $t_q$ continues to deliver substantial gains.
+This practical tradeoff is visualized in Figure~\ref{fig:design_chart}.

-Further analytic details, including asymptotics in the regimes $z>0$ and $z\ll 0$, are developed in Appendix~\ref{appendix:ci_width}.
+Further details on the data dependence of CI width are given in Appendix~\ref{appendix:ci_width}.